Want to talk to us?

 The UMB Partnership and Collaboration Guiding Principles Checklist emerged from internationalization reports from each of the seven UMB schools.
 It is a reflection of best practices and a resource to guide program development that can be used in tandem with the UMB Considerations for Successful and Sustainable International Partnerships.
 Not every global program can – or is intended to – fit all the criteria outlined.

-Memorandum of Understanding (MoU) – A non-binding statement that is used to show intent of cooperation or collaboration without committing to specific activities, also known as a Memorandum of Agreement or a Letter of Intent.
+Memorandum of Understanding (MoU) – A framework document that is used to outline the terms of a cooperation or collaboration without committing to specific activities.
+It is also known as a Memorandum of Agreement or a Letter of Intent.

-A high-level MoU is what international partners often ask for, and the general MoU is appropriate for general, non-specific promises to collaborate in the future.
-Here is an example.
+A high-level MoU is what international partners often initially ask for, and the general MoU is appropriate for general, non-specific promises to collaborate in the future.
+Here is an example:

 If the purpose of the collaboration is for student exchange, ask for help with an Exchange Agreement.